spormuv/js-course/README.md

 # JavaScript Course

-Here are finished educational projects from [The Complete JavaScript Course](https://www.udemy.com/course/the-complete-javascript-course/)
+Here are completed educational projects from [The Complete JavaScript Course](https://www.udemy.com/course/the-complete-javascript-course/)

 ## These projects are: